BackyardBrains/docs.backyardbrains.com/docs/Neuron/NSBclassic/index.md

 ![nsb classic](nsbc.jpeg)

+The Neuron SpikerBox classic is a bioamplifier that allows you to hear and see real-time electrical "spikes", or action potentials, of live neurons in invertebrates.
+It can be used to record and analyze action potentials when connected to our [Spike Recorder App](../../Software/SpikeRecorder/).

 ## Getting Started ##

 Below are some basic setup steps for recording action potentials, for more advanced aplications, check out [our experiment pages](#experiments)